thomtreebus/Pacto/DevInstructions.md

 <p></p>

 #### **University API**
 The [University API](http://universities.hipolabs.com/search?country=United%20Kingdom) is a simple API that returns a university's name and domain name for any given UK university.
-It is used in the server application for email verification to determine if a user has a valid university email adress.
+It is used in the server application for email verification to determine if a user has a valid university email address.
 There is no registration required to use this API.

 #### **SendGrid SMTP Server**